tomas2387/maquinaria/README.md

 # Maquina
 20 lines javascript finite state machine.
+Made with TDD, this machine is ready to run in all browsers and environments.

 ## Usage